Aliases for USP25 Gene

 GeneCards Summary for USP25 Gene

 USP25 (Ubiquitin Specific Peptidase 25) is a Protein Coding gene.
-Among its related pathways are Integrated Breast Cancer Pathway and Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include ubiquitin thiolesterase activity and ubiquitin-specific protease activity.
+Diseases associated with USP25 include Arthrogryposis, Renal Dysfunction, And Cholestasis 1 and Arthrogryposis, Renal Dysfunction, And Cholestasis 2.
+Among its related pathways are IL17 Signaling Pathway and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is USP28.